Who we are

-Our Community is a Certified B Corporation (we like to say we were a B Corp before B Corps were invented) that leads Australia in providing a model for socially minded businesses.
-We operate under a cross-subsidisation model, aiming to reach as many organisations at as low a cost as possible.
-Paid products and services (e.g. newsletters, books, training, SmartyGrants subscriptions, jobs listings) subsidise free or reduced-cost ones (commission-free donations through GiveNow, free Policy Bank and Board Matching Service, etc.).
+Our Community that leads Australia in providing a model for socially minded businesses.
+We operate under a cross-subsidisation model, aiming to reach as many organisations as possible at the lowest cost possible.
+Paid products and services (e.g. newsletters, books, training, SmartyGrants subscriptions, jobs listings) subsidise free or reduced-cost ones (no or low cost fundraising through GiveNow, the free Policy Bank, the free Board Matching Service, etc.).
 Many of the things we do turn a profit, but everything we do must contribute to our social objectives.

-We are failure and risk-tolerant.
+We are tolerant of risks and failures.
 We celebrate success and learn from our mistakes.

-We believe in a work environment that allows for an authentic life balance.
+We believe in a work environment that allows for an authentic work-life balance.
 We value our flat structure: we share the cleaning as well as the decision-making.

 Ethics, inspiration and innovation are at our core.

 Our ideal environment is at the edge of chaos - the estuary region where rigid order and random chaos meet and generate high levels of adaptation, complexity and creativity.

 You can also read our service pledge to see our committment to our clients.